simonroedig/SpotifyLyrics/README.md

 ##  Disclaimer
 This approach is not novel and takes inspiration from various GitHub projects that focus on fetching synchronized lyrics via Spotify.
 Notably, it draws from the work by [akashrchandran](https://github.com/akashrchandran), as seen in his [spotify-lyrics-api](https://github.com/akashrchandran/spotify-lyrics-api) project using `PHP` where he also provides a Rest API endpoint.
 My particular implementation offers a local, lightweight python approach.

-Please note that this method involves accessing Musixmatch API synced lyrics via Spotify and might fall into a `legal grey area`.
+Please note that this method involves accessing Musixmatch API synced lyrics via Spotify and might fall into a `legal grey area` (IANAL).
 It is recommended to use this for personal, educational, or research purposes only, and not in a production environment.